Aleosiss/rising_tides/ReadMe.md

 	- Psionic Storm only plays sound from one storm at a time, due to a base-game issue where a looping soundcue can only be played once per ObjectID
 	- Networked OI does not work with CloseCombatSpecialistAttack or KillzoneShot.
 Unsure of exact cause, appears that CCS does not tick AbilityActivated
 	- Shadow Strike does not highlight the tiles it can activate to
+	- Have to travel to a region that is building an outpost to activate Forty Years of War